amanasish/Email-Automation/README.md

-# RPA-Challenge
+# Email Automation
-Bot on RPA Challenge
+Bot to send emails in excell file